Need Help? Give us a call.

 One of the great things about Intuit payment solutions is how customizable they’ll be for your business’s unique needs and preferences.

 The following pieces of QuickBooks POS hardware are for sale individually.
-So, you’ll be able to mix-and-match according to what your business needs—and doesn’t need—for its QuickBooks POS system.
+So, you’ll be able to mix-and-match according to what your business needs—and doesn’t need—for its QuickBooks Point of Sale system.
+You can also work with a QuickBooks representative to craft a hardware kit that makes sense for your business.

 This QuickBooks POS hardware—the card reader—is perhaps the most essential to any given POS system.
-The EMV Ready PIN Pad is the only Intuit credit card processing machine available for QuickBooks POS systems, and it will allow your business to process payments from magstripe cards and chip cards.
+The EMV Ready PIN Pad is the only Intuit credit card processing machine available for QuickBooks Point of Sale systems, and it will allow your business to process payments from magstripe cards and chip cards.

 Plus, with a $349.95 price tag, this Intuit credit card processing machine is a considerable investment for your business.

-If you want your QuickBooks POS system to be able to offer your customers hard copy receipts, then you’ll also have to invest in a receipt printer.
+If you want your QuickBooks Point of Sale system to be able to offer your customers hard copy receipts, then you’ll also have to invest in a receipt printer.
 This device will put your business back $219.95.

-You’ll have two barcode scanner options for your QuickBooks Point of Sale.
+You’ll have two barcode scanner options for your QuickBooks POS.
 The first and most affordable is a wire version that will cost your business $199.95.

-The other barcode scanner option for your QuickBooks POS system is their wireless barcode scanner.
-This option is more convenient, but at $409.95, it’s also one of the costliest Intuit payment solutions available.
+The other barcode scanner option for your QuickBooks Point of Sale system is their wireless barcode scanner.
+This option is more convenient, but at $409.95, it’s also one of the costliest Intuit hardware items available.

-If your business handles a lot of cash, then you’ll want to consider investing in a cash drawer for your QuickBooks Point of Sale, as well.
+If your business handles a lot of cash, then you’ll want to consider investing in a cash drawer for your QuickBooks POS, as well.
 Through Intuit, this piece of hardware will cost your business $109.95.

-A pole display addition for your QuickBooks POS system will allow your customers to see the details of their transactions, but it will also cost your business a cool $209.95.
+A pole display addition for your QuickBooks Point of Sale system will allow your customers to see the details of their transactions, but it will also cost your business a cool $209.95.

 Finally, you might want to print tags and labels with barcodes to speed up your business’s checkout process.
-Intuit payment solutions offers a tag printer for the QuickBooks POS system, but it will come with a $329.95 price tag itself.
+Intuit payment solutions offers a tag printer for the QuickBooks POS system, but it will come with a $329.95 price tag.

-With all of the details on Intuit payment solutions laid out in front of us, it’s time to take a step back and get a wider view of all of these logistics.
+With all of the details on Intuit POS solutions laid out in front of us, it’s time to take a step back and get a wider view of all of these offerings.

-What do all of the details on QuickBooks Point of Sale software and hardware mean for your business?
-There are a few salient pros and cons to opting for Intuit payment solutions for your business.
-Let’s start with the key advantage of opting for a QuickBooks POS system:
+What do all of the details on QuickBooks POS software and hardware mean for your business?
+There are a few salient pros and cons to opting for an Intuit POS solution for your business.
+Let’s start with the positive news:

-One feature that’s certainly worth noting is the way the QuickBooks POS cost is set up.
+One feature that’s certainly worth noting is the way the QuickBooks Point of Sale cost is set up.

-Despite the upsides to Intuit payment solutions, QuickBooks POS systems are far from perfect.
+Despite the upsides to QuickBooks Point of Sale, the system is far from perfect.
 In fact, there are arguably more notable downsides to opting for a QuickBooks POS system than there are upsides.

-Let’s take a look at the three main imperfections that Intuit payment solutions come with, and why they might make you hesitate on getting a QuickBooks POS system for your business:
+Let’s take a look at the three main imperfections that Intuit POS solutions come with, and why they might make you hesitate on getting a QuickBooks POS system for your business:

-No matter how you slice it, QuickBooks POS cost is one of the highest on the market.
+No matter how you slice it, QuickBooks Point of Sale cost is one of the highest on the market.

-Even if you opt for the most basic setup for your QuickBooks POS system, it’s still going to cost your business a considerable sum.
+Even if you opt for the most basic setup for your QuickBooks POS system, it’s still going to cost your business a considerable sum—and that’s before you even purchase hardware.

 And because this sum will have to be paid in one fell swoop, your business will have to hand over a ton of capital all at once.
-And this can be a serious deal breaker for many small businesses.
+This can be a serious deal breaker for many small businesses.

-And on top of the initial QuickBooks POS cost, in order to actually access Intuit credit card processing, you’ll also have to pay for Intuit payment processing.
+On top of the initial QuickBooks Point of Sale cost, in order to actually access Intuit credit card processing, you’ll also have to pay for Intuit Merchant Services.

 So, while calculating you QuickBooks POS cost, be sure to keep in mind that Intuit payment processing will be another, transaction-based cost to consider.

-Finally, one last notable downside to getting a QuickBooks POS system is that it’s completely desktop-based.
+Finally, one last notable downside to getting a QuickBooks Point of Sale system is that it’s completely desktop-based.
 Unlike QuickBooks accounting software, there is no “QuickBooks POS Online.”
 You’ll only be able to access QuickBooks Desktop POS software.

 As a result, QuickBooks POS software will only be able to integrate with QuickBooks Desktop accounting software.
-If you want to get a POS system so that it connects with your accounting software, but you’re using QuickBooks Online for your business’s books, then a QuickBooks Point of Sale system would, unfortunately, be beside the point.
+If you want to get a POS system so that it connects with your accounting software, but you’re using QuickBooks Online for your business’s books, then a QuickBooks POS system would, unfortunately, be beside the point.

-So, now that we’ve combed through all the ins, outs, positives, and negatives, to all facets of QuickBooks POS systems, what’s the takeaway for this review?
+So, now that we’ve combed through all the ins, outs of QuickBooks POS systems, what’s the takeaway for this review?

-The way we see it, there will almost always be a more powerful, more affordable option that these Intuit payment solutions.
-And unless you’re a QuickBooks Desktop user, and you’re determined to have your POS synced with your computer software, there will also be more convenient POS options for you out there.
+The way we see it, there are more powerful, more affordable options than QuickBooks POS.
+And unless you’re a QuickBooks Desktop user, and you’re determined to have your POS synced with your accounting software, there will also be more convenient POS options for you out there.

 For contingency POS system plans, we’d suggest you look to Square or Clover for more affordable, more fully integrated POS system bundles.